-Mr. Schiff's experience on our board helps provide ongoing insight into how we are serving our primary customer, the independent insurance agent.
-He contributes to board assessments of the impacts of our decisions on agency operations, including sales, claims, professional advising and financial management.
+As a director, Mr. Schiff brings extensive knowledge of the insurance marketplace, consumer buying habits and trends in competition.
+He will provide ongoing insight into how we are serving our primary customers, helping evaluate the impact of our decisions on agency operations, including sales, claims, professional advising and financial management.
 Additionally, he brings the perspective of a large shareholder to our board discussions and decisions.

-Selected Directorships and Memberships Nonprofit boards benefiting fine and performing arts, arts education, a hospital, children's dental services and general philanthropy
+Selected Directorships and Memberships Nonprofit boards benefiting performing arts, children's dental services and general philanthropy